 Preparing for Planting

-While jade plants do eventually grow large, they usually start out very small.
+While most types of jade plants do eventually grow large, they usually start out very small.
 They need to be somewhat rootbound to thrive, so keep the potting vessel sized to the root ball of the plant.
 Don’t give the plant more than half an inch or soil of loose soil between the roots and the vessel.
 Make sure to choose a warm location that is free from drafts.

 As a desert plant, Crassula ovata grows best in a light and airy soil mix.
 Try a product designed for cacti and orchids.
 Keep the pH slightly acidic at around 6.0.
 If you have to mix your own, aim for 1 part peat moss, 1 part aged compost or other organic material, and 3 parts coarse pebble and sand mix.
 This will encourage good drainage and keep the jade plant from rotting.
 You can also mix in coir and crushed pumice.
 Position the jade plant so its roots are just covered by the soil and the base of its stem is exposed.
 Burying the stem at all will cause it to rot rather than root.